Worries over military chopper routes, FAA staffing levels emerge as factors in midair crash inquiry

 “I’ve passed helicopters underneath me over the east bank of the Potomac a lot of times,” said Cox, who flew commercial airliners for 25 years.
 “And there’s always been plenty of separation.
 It’s not a lot because the space is so constrained.
 But you’re dealing with professional pilots and it’s not been a problem.”

-Associated Press writers David Klepper, Mike Catalini, Leah Askarinam, Ben Finley and Rio Yamat contributed to this story.
+Associated Press writers David Klepper, Mike Catalini, and Ben Finley contributed to this story.